electrode-io/memcache/packages/memcache-client/README.md

 -   `ignoreNotStored` - **_optional_** If set to true, then will not treat `NOT_STORED` reply from any store commands as error.
 Use this for [Mcrouter AllAsyncRoute] mode.
 -   `lifetime` - **_optional_** Your cache TTL in **_seconds_** to use for all entries.
 Default is 60 seconds.
+-   `cmdTimeout` - **_optional_** Command timeout in milliseconds.
+Default is 5000 ms.
+    -   If a command didn't receive response before this timeout value, then it will cause the connection to shutdown and returns Error.
 -   `compressor` - **_optional_** a custom compressor for compressing the data.
 By default [node-zstd] is used.
     -   It should provide two methods that take `Buffer` value, and return result as `Buffer`.
         -   `compressSync(value)`